-- Effective 20 August: - o the Romanian county of Vâlcea and the Croatian counties of Šibenik-Knin and Split-Dalmatia have been added to the list of "risk areas": - Luxembourg and the Romanian counties of Ialomita, Mehedinti and Timis are no longer considered risk areas. - Entry is permitted for unmarried partners from third countries. - Proof is required of a long-term partnership with at least one meeting in Germany, or proof of a previous common place of residence abroad. - Applicants must submit an invitation from the person residing in Germany, a jointly-signed statement on the existence of the relationship and proof of previous meetings with passport stamps, travel documents or plane tickets. - Arrivals who have spent time in a risk area within the previous 14 days must present a negative COVID-19 PCR test result issued in the previous 48 hours.
-Otherwise, they must be tested at the airport, port or train station on arrival, and enter 14-day quarantine until they obtain a negative test result. - Travellers returning to Germany via all airports will be offered free COVID-19 tests. - Those returning from risk countries will be tested at the airport, while those returning from non-risk countries will be offered an optional test from their local health authority. - Persons who do not want to get tested or those who test positive will be obliged to go through two weeks of mandatory quarantine. - According to the rules of the competent federal state, arrivals who have spent time in a risk area within the previous 14 days may be subject to guarantine, or to presentation of a negative COVID-19 PCR test result issued in the previous 48 hours by a doctor in an EU member state or in a country issued here.
-Before traveling to Germany one should double check on the website of the state of entry regarding the specific regulations there.
-If the state of entry is not the destination (residence) state at the same time, then the travellers should refer to the website of the destination state.

-- Holders of certain unused visas issued by the German consulates in Pakistan can re-apply for another visa via a fast-track procedure before 8 August. - This procedure applies to holders of national visas (not Schengen visas) issued and valid on 15 March 2020 or later, which have expired, or will expire within one month. - The date of departure must have changed due to coronavirus-related travel restrictions, but the purpose of stay and destination must be the same. - A request for issuance of a new visa can be submitted by email to the German embassy in Islamabad or the Consulate General in Karachi. - The visa will be issued once travel is again possible for the relevant purpose of travel. - Applications not submitted before 8 August will be subject to the regular application procedure, including appointment registration. - Travellers arriving from the following non-EU countries will be permitted to enter Germany: Australia, Canada, Georgia, New Zealand, Thailand, Tunisia and Uruguay.
-Travellers from China, Japan and South Korea will only be able to enter once they offer reciprocal entry permission to German nationals. - Regardless of country of origin, entry is also permitted for, among others with an important travel reason, foreign specialists and highly qualified employees, whose employment is necessary from an economic point of view and whose work is not postponed or can be carried out abroad. - Foreign national skilled and highly-skilled workers who may enter into Germany for a long-term stay without a visa but who are nationals of a state that is not on the positive list, may ask the German diplomatic representation responsible for their place of usual residence for certification of their eligibility for, and of the urgency of, their entry, based on the provision of documentation from their employer. - Entry at short notice is permissible for urgent business purposes, conditional on the requirement to substantiate sufficiently (e.g. by presenting documentation from the employer or business partner in Germany) that entry is absolutely necessary even under the circumstance of a pandemic. - Entry is also permitted for third-country national immediate family members for family reunion, to return home to Germany, to attend a funeral or wedding, for minor children to visit parents, to accompany a German spouse or registered partner to their residence in Germany or to take up residence in Germany or to accompany a German child as a custodial parent, even if the other parent remains outside Germany. - Some German consulates abroad remain open and continue to issue national visas for employment and family reunion, but none are processing Schengen visas.
-Some Germany visa application centres have resumed operations.
+- Bulgaria (Dobritch) and Romania (Buzau, Galati, Vrancea) are no longer classified as risk areas. - Entry is permitted for unmarried partners from third countries. - Proof is required of a long-term partnership with at least one meeting in Germany, or proof of a previous common place of residence abroad. - Applicants must submit an invitation from the person residing in Germany, a jointly-signed statement on the existence of the relationship and proof of previous meetings with passport stamps, travel documents or plane tickets. - Arrivals who have spent time in a risk area within the previous 14 days must present a negative COVID-19 PCR test result issued in the previous 48 hours.
+Otherwise, they must be tested at the airport, port or train station on arrival, and enter 14-day quarantine until they obtain a negative test result. - What counts is whether an area is classified as a risk area at the time of entry to Germany. - Travellers returning to Germany will be offered free COVID-19 tests up to 72 hours after entry. - Those returning from risk countries will be tested at the airport, while those returning from non-risk countries will be offered an optional test from their local health authority. - Persons who do not want to get tested or those who test positive will be obliged to go through two weeks of mandatory quarantine. - Before traveling to Germany one should double check on the website of the competent federal state of entry regarding the specific regulations there.
+If the state of entry is not the destination (residence) state at the same time, then the traveller should refer to the website of the destination. - The obligation to self-isolate at home does not apply in the case of transit through Germany.
+In this case, however, you are obliged to leave Germany immediately. - Travellers arriving from the following non-EU countries will be permitted to enter Germany: Australia, Canada, Georgia, New Zealand, Thailand, Tunisia and Uruguay.
+Travellers from China, Japan and South Korea will only be able to enter once they offer reciprocal entry permission to German nationals. - Regardless of country of origin, entry is also permitted for, among others with an important travel reason, foreign specialists and highly qualified employees, whose employment is necessary from an economic point of view and whose work is not postponed or can be carried out abroad. - Foreign national skilled and highly-skilled workers who may enter into Germany for a long-term stay without a visa but who are nationals of a state that is not on the positive list, may ask the German diplomatic representation responsible for their place of usual residence for certification of their eligibility for, and of the urgency of, their entry, based on the provision of documentation from their employer. - Entry at short notice is permissible for urgent business purposes, conditional on the requirement to substantiate sufficiently (e.g. by presenting documentation from the employer or business partner in Germany) that entry is absolutely necessary even under the circumstance of a pandemic. - Entry is also permitted for third-country national immediate family members for family reunion, to return home to Germany, to attend a funeral or wedding, for minor children to visit parents, to accompany a German spouse or registered partner to their residence in Germany or to take up residence in Germany or to accompany a German child as a custodial parent, even if the other parent remains outside Germany.